-From family members to childhood pals, work connections to new friends, there are a lot of people to consider.
+From family members to childhood pals, work connections to new friends, high school besties to college roommates, there are a lot of people to consider for your bridal party.
 If you’re having a hard time choosing how many bridesmaids you should have, we’re breaking it all down so that you can select your wedding party with ease.

 So, this begs the important question: How many bridesmaids should you have?

 First things first.
 Before we jump into how many bridesmaids you should have in your bridal party, let's quickly cover what, exactly, a bridesmaid does.

 Bridesmaids have a few different responsibilities before and during the wedding, including:

 Now that you know what a bridesmaid does, let's jump into how to determine how many bridesmaids is the right number for your big day.